ecbme6040/e6691-2021spring-project-StochasticConvolutions-CRKY-CJR2198/README.md

 ## Model Implementation Validation

-The 'model_validation' folder contains the 'EfficientNetValidation.py' file with the code used to validate the efficientnet implementation.
+The 'model_validation' folder in the 'Project Code' directory contains the 'EfficientNetValidation.py' file with the code used to validate the efficientnet implementation.

 ## Figures